 In addition to state programs, counties have an agricultural piggy-back tax that provides funding for smaller pots of local funds, often used to provide the funding match needed for state programs.
 Baltimore County also typically issues a bond that generates several million dollars over a two-year period for local land preservation funds.

 There are a number of programs and organizations dedicated to cultural and historic preservation.
 The VPC has actively participated in the establishment of several historic districts.
 There are both nationally designated districts (National Register Historic Districts) and local (Baltimore County) historic districts.
-A map showing the location of these districts can be found on page 128 of the Baltimore County Master Plan.
+A map showing the location of these districts can be found here.
 Locally-designated districts can be more difficult to establish and offer more protection than national districts, but both national and local designations are helpful in protecting the character of an area as well as individual structures.

 Baltimore County’s Landmark Preservation Commission (LPC) is a good tool for protecting individual historic structures as well as their setting.
 Structures on the LPC list or within county historic districts are protected from demolition and all exterior alterations are subject to LPC approval.